Nadim12334/Netflix-Clone/README.md

 # Netflix-Clone
-I developed this Netflix clone using HTML and CSS
+I developed this Netflix clone using HTML, CSS & JS